DustinBrett/daedalOS/README.md

 - Clicking taskbar entry should focus window
 - Clicking canvas should focus the window
 - Hovering window buttons should show all icons
+- Closing window shifts focus when known

+### Visuals

 - Icons need to be .ico or .svg

-### Visuals

 - Slightly brighter gradient on titlebar
 - Text truncation everywhere